jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ```
 [See gist here](https://gist.github.com/jaljo/4e22647075c2199e52a4eb93dad0f672)

-This first epic check for the clipboard access and dispatches an error message
+This first epic checks for the clipboard access and dispatches an error message
 if that permission is not granted.
 When everything is fine, a `PASTE_GRANTED`
 action carrying the pasted text read from the clipboard is dispatched.
 Another
 epic observes that action and will insert the pasted text at the right place.